If you’ve incorporated your medical practice, you likely did so to reduce tax and save more for retirement.

-In the past, some tax experts may have advised retaining any and all earnings that you don’t need within your corporation.
-However, new rules about passive income earned inside your corporation has turned this thinking on its head.
+That’s because a professional corporation can be a way to shelter your earnings in any given year.
+In the past, some tax experts may have advised keeping any and all earnings that you don’t need right now inside your corporation.
+However, new rules about passive income earned inside your corporation have turned this thinking on its head.

-Whether you will be impacted by passive income rule changes depends on not only the level of your passive income but also the level of your active professional income.
-You can use the following formula to calculate how much passive income your corporation may earn before your access to the small business tax rate is reduced:
+Whether you will be affected by passive income rule changes depends on not only the level of your passive income but also the level of your professional income inside the corporation.
+You can use the following formula1 to calculate how much passive income your corporation may earn before your access to the small business tax rate is reduced:

 RRSPs and TFSAs can help you keep more of your money

 Another way to reduce the passive income being earned in your corporation is to take the funds out of the corporation and contribute them to your TFSA.
-If you’ve never contributed to a TFSA before, the cumulative amount you can contribute before the end of 2019 is $63,500 (the TFSA annual limit for 2019 is $6,000).
+If you’ve been eligible but have never contributed to a TFSA before, the cumulative amount you can contribute before the end of 2020 is $69,500 (the TFSA annual limit for 2020 is $6,000).

 When you take the money out of the corporation to contribute to your TFSA, you will pay tax upfront.
 But once the money is in the TFSA, all income earned within the TFSA is not taxable, making it a powerful savings tool.

-Over the long term, the benefits of getting tax-free earnings from your TFSA will often be greater compared to the current tax savings you would get from retaining money in your corporation.
+Over the long term, the benefits of getting tax-free earnings from your TFSA will often be greater than the current tax savings you would get from retaining money in your corporation.

-The point is, you have options when it comes to saving your excess earnings.
-It may not make sense to continue leaving all of your investment income in your corporation after all, particularly if your corporation's investment account has grown to the point where you’re impacted by the passive income rules.
+You have options when it comes to saving your excess earnings.
+It may not make sense to continue leaving all of your investment income in your corporation after all, particularly if your corporation's investment account has grown to the point where you’re affected by the passive income rules.

 About the AuthorMore Content by MD Financial Management